Keep Up to Date

-- Wash your hands with soap and water frequently (guidelines suggest for 20 seconds but you can also sing the “Happy Birthday” song).
+- Wash your hands with soap and water frequently (guidelines suggest 20 seconds, but you can also sing the “Happy Birthday” song).
 Video for hand hygiene

-- Have hand sanitizer at the door so that, as you come into the home, you are able to clean your hands.
+- Have hand sanitizer at the door so that, as you enter the home, you can clean your hands.
 Rub your hands until your hands are dry.
 Make sure you get sanitizer on all surfaces of your hands.
 Video for hand sanitizing

 - Be open and honest with your roommates about any symptoms you may be experiencing.

 - Stay home if you are sick.

 - Cover your sneeze or cough with a tissue and dispose of the tissue into the garbage.
 Immediately wash your hands with soap and water or an alcohol-based hand rub.

 - Clean ‘high-touch’ surfaces regularly (doorknobs, light switches, taps, door handles, countertops).
 These surfaces can also include money/cash, doorknobs, handrails, elevator buttons, light switches, cabinet handles, faucet handles, tables, countertops and electronics.
 In child and youth settings, such surfaces may include toys and play/sports equipment.